ccallawa/alyvix_doc/test_case_building.rst

 .. rst-class:: bignums-xl

 #. **Alyvix Designer:**  Define individual test cases consisting of matchable regions that can be
-   used by Alyvix Robot to scan for and act on visual elements of an interface
+   used by :ref:`Alyvix Robot <test_case_execution_top>` to scan for and act on visual elements of an interface
 #. **Alyvix Selector:**  Easily manipulate (inspect, copy, edit, delete) those test cases as
-   objects and view, filter and sort their properties
+   objects, as well as view, filter and sort their properties
-#. **Alyvix Editor:**  Script test cases (run, conditionals, and loops) defined in Alyvix Designer
+#. **Alyvix Editor:**  Script test cases (execution, conditionals, and loops) defined in Alyvix
-   and pulled in via Alyvix Selector
+   Designer and chosen from Alyvix Selector

 Alyvix gives you two basic approaches to building test cases: